ethanal/Hue-Pi/README.md

 Hue Pi
 ======

-Control an LED light strip connected to a Raspberry Pi with an iOS app.
+An iOS app to control an LED light strip connected to a Raspberry Pi.